PJ789/Autonomous-Car/README.md

 This project repurposes an old remote control model car to become an autonomous vehicle.

+The car is capable of 'Partial Automation'; controlling steering & acceleration/braking simultaneously,  maintaining distance from obstacles in its path, manoeuvering, but needs human supervision.

 The car uses a Raspberry Pi Pico for its brains... running code on both cores, using the _official_ [Arduino Core based on Mbed RTOS which includes support for Pico.](https://github.com/arduino/ArduinoCore-mbed/tree/master/variants/RASPBERRY_PI_PICO).

 - Core0 provides DC steering motor & drive motor control, and route planning.